home-assistant/home-assistant.io/source/_components/iperf3.markdown

   - /components/sensor.iperf3/
 ---

-The `iperf3` sensor component allows you to measure network bandwidth performance against a private or public Iperf3 server.
+The `iperf3` sensor component allows you to measure network bandwidth performance against a private or public [Iperf3](http://software.es.net/iperf/index.html) server.

-Enabling this component will automatically create the Iperf3 Sensors for the monitored conditions (below).
+Enabling this component will automatically create the Iperf3 sensors for the monitored conditions (below).
 By default, it will run every hour.
-The user can change the update frequency in the config by defining the `scan_interval` for a iperf3 test to run.
+The user can change the update frequency in the config by defining the `scan_interval` for a Iperf3 test to run.

+## {% linkable_title Setup %}

+This component requires the `iperf3` command to be installed on your OS.
+Please, refer to the [official Iperf3 documentation](http://software.es.net/iperf/obtaining.html) for installation instructions.

 ## {% linkable_title Configuration %}